Charlie's Angels (2011 TV series)

-Charlie's Angels is an American action crime drama television series developed by Alfred Gough and Miles Millar.
-The series is a remake based on the 1976–1981 series of the same name created by Ivan Goff and Ben Roberts and the second series in the Charlie's Angels franchise.
+Charlie's Angels (stylized in all caps) is an American action crime drama television series developed by Smallville creators Alfred Gough and Miles Millar.
+Produced by Millar/Gough Ink, Panda Productions, Flower Films and Sony Pictures Television, the series is a remake based on the 1976 original television series of the same name created by Ivan Goff and Ben Roberts and the second series in the Charlie's Angels franchise.

 Charlie's Angels premiered on ABC on September 22, 2011.
 On October 14, 2011, the day after the fourth episode, low ratings led ABC to cancel the series.
 Three more episodes aired, with the eighth episode left unaired in the United States.